Chaste/Chaste.github.io/site/content/community/using-chaste.md

 At the Universities of Oxford, Nottingham, and Sheffield, internal RSE groups have established expertise in Chaste and can be costed directly into grant applications.
 Researchers at other institutions are encouraged to contact us to discuss potential collaboration and inclusion of appropriate software effort.

+We also strongly encourage PIs to engage with the Chaste core developers from the early stages of a project.
+Early discussion of planned extensions or new functionality helps shape design decisions, align work with existing architecture, and avoid a large, difficult-to-merge code drop at the end of a grant.
+Ongoing interaction throughout a project leads to smoother integration and more sustainable outcomes.

 Embedding RSE support within grants strengthens individual projects, ensures continued availabity of Chaste, and helps ensure Chaste continues to evolve in line with research priorities.